projectpokki/Poklang/README.md

-# WARNING
+# Poklang (Prototype version)
-There are lots of bugs in this interpreter.
-I forgot how this language actually works, so there will never be actual documentation.
-Instead I uploaded some notes I wrote down while designing the language.
-While making this project, I noticed many places for improvement that would basically require restarting.
-So this project will not be completed and instead I will completely restart and make a better, and more advanced, language and interpreter: Poklang++.
+Poklang is a lightweight, dynamic, imperative, unstructured programming language.
+It revolves around chaining "commands" (very basic functions/instructions) to manipulate variables.
+There are 31 commands in Poklang, allowing for basic math operations, string manipulation, console IO and boolean logic. variables can be nums (floats), strs or bools.

-# Poklang
+There is an interpreter for the prototpe version of Poklang in the ```Poklang prototype``` file.
+4 python files, ```main.py```, ```LexerModule.py```, ```ParserModule.py``` and ```ExecutorModule.py```, work together to interpret Poklang code. ```PoklangInterpreter.py``` is all 4 python files joined together as one.
+The file that is run is ```Poklang.txt```.
+As per tradition, there is a script that prints "Hello, World!".

-Poklang is a lightweight imperative programming language.
-It revolves around variable manipulation and commands.
-There are 31 commands in Poklang, and these commands allow you to do basic mathematical operations, string manipulation, I/O and boolean logic.
-Poklang is able to do most simple tasks that only require access to the console.
+The language itself has many problems, like the lack of array manipulation, file IO, bitwise operations, structure, and ternary operators.
+The interpreter is also buggy and does not catch errors.
+Even though there are commands called "if" and "for", they are just special jump statements and do not provide any structure to the code.

-# Setting Up Interpreter
+# Poklang++
-There are 4 python files and 1 text life - ```main.py```, ```LexerModule.py```, ```ParserModule.py```, ```ExecutorModule.py```, and ```Poklang.txt```.
-They work together to interpret and run text as code.
-If you want to change the name of the Poklang file, you need to change the value of ```fileName``` in line 1 of ```main.py```.
-By default, it is set to "Poklang.txt".<br><br>An alternative to running the 4 python files is running ```PoklangInterpreter.py```, which is all 4 files joined together as one.
+Poklang++ is a lightweight static, imperative, structured programming language.
+It is the improved version of Poklang.
+I did not finish the interpreter yet.